GregTLang/World_Happiness_Project_II/README.md

 Load: Final Database, Tables/Collections, Why This Was Chosen

 The final database used for this analysis is SQLpostgres.
 In[6] of the jupyter notebook creates a database connection allowing us to work with our cleaned data in a relational database.
 The benefits of using SQL are that relational databased enable dynamic views and allow for us to explore the two data sets while maintaining a defined relationship between the two.
+Since our two data sources represent YoY change in world happiness statistics, having that set relationship with flexibility in view depending on needs of specific analysis is crucial.